psfoley/openfl/docs/overview.how_can_intel_protect_federated_learning.rst

 open-source library OS that was created by Intel and its partners to provide developers an easy way to leverage SGX without the need to change their existing applications.
-Several commercial implementations based on Graphene have been created by our partners, including `Fortanix <https://fortanix.com>`_ and `SContain <https://scontain.com>`_.
+Several commercial implementations of SGX-enabled LibOSes have been created by our partners, including `Fortanix <https://fortanix.com>`_ and `SContain <https://scontain.com>`_.

 .. figure:: images/graphene.png